Ananth7677/FinDOCRAG/README.md

 - The extraction endpoint accepts an input PDF and page range, but stage output locations are fixed; processing another report replaces the previous stage outputs unless they are saved separately.
 - Document IDs use filenames, so identically named PDFs are not distinguished in chunk records.
 - Embedding resume logic reads `chunk_metadata["chunk_id"]` from an ORM record, but the model stores a `chunk_id` column and has no `chunk_metadata` attribute.
 Repeating embedding for a document with stored rows currently fails; changed page ranges and chunk contents are not safely reconciled.
-- Retrieval spans all stored documents, and citation responses do not include document IDs.
-Citations are not independently validated.
+- Retrieval spans all stored documents, and retrieval and citation responses do not include document IDs.
+Citation validation checks IDs and populates metadata; it does not verify factual support for the answer.
-- The query endpoint's generic exception handler references `e` instead of `ex`, which can mask the original error.
-Non-Gemini failures still reach the application's generic `500` handler.
+- The no-answer fallback is currently inconsistent: `llm_call()` and its prompt include a trailing period, but output validation accepts only `"no relevant answer was found"` without a period (ignoring case).
+Consequently, the empty-context fallback returns `502`.
+- Missing citations fail immediately; only unknown citation IDs trigger an answer-generation retry.
 - The interface is an HTTP API with Swagger UI; there is no dedicated chat frontend.